reflectoring/reflectoring.github.io/_posts/2020-09-31-spring-component-scanning.md

 As we can see in the above output, beans got created for `Eagle` & `Sparrow` classes.

-### Using `@ComponentScan` with attributes
+### Using `@ComponentScan` with Attributes

 Let's have a look at attributes we can modify with `@ComponentScan`:

-- **`basePackages`**: Takes a list of package names which has to be scanned for components.
+- **`basePackages`**: Takes a list of package names that should be scanned for components.
-- **`basePackageClasses`**: Takes a list of classes whose packages have to be scanned.
+- **`basePackageClasses`**: Takes a list of classes whose packages should be scanned.
-- **`includeFilters`**: Enables us to specify what type of components has to be scanned.
+- **`includeFilters`**: Enables us to specify what types of components should be scanned.
 - **`excludeFilters`**: This is opposite of `includeFilters`.
 We can specify conditions to ignore some of the components based on criteria while scanning.
 - **`useDefaultFilters`**: If true, it enables the automatic detection of classes annotated with any stereotypes.
-If false, the components which fall under filter criteria will be included.
+If false, the components which fall under filter criteria defined by `includeFilters` and `excludeFilters` will be included.

-### `@ComponentScan` for Discrete Packages

-Let's see how we can scan a package which is not under our parent package with `basePackages` attribute:
+To demonstrate the different attributes, let's add some classes to the  package `io.reflectoring.vehicles` (which is *not* a sub package of our application main package `io.reflectoring.componentscan`):

 ```
-|- io.reflectoring.componentstan (Main Package)
+|- io.reflectoring.componentscan (Main Package)
    |- ExplicitScan.java
 |- io.reflectoring.birds
 |- io.reflectoring.vehicles